ycrc/ycrc.github.io/docs/data/transfer.md

 ```

 We recommend that you protect your configurations with a password.
 You'll see that as an option when you run rclone config.
 For all the Rclone documentaion please [refer to the official site](https://rclone.org/docs/).

+### Sites Behind a VPN

+If you need to transfer data to or from an external site that is only accessible via VPN, please [contact us](/#get-help) for assistance as we might be able to provide a workaround to enable a direct transfer between the YCRC clusters and your external site.